Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

 Is this not what 2020 vision means?
 From #ToyStory 4 and Aladdin to #LizzieMcGuire and WandaVision, here’s a look into our future at the blockbusters and Originals coming to #DisneyPlus this year. pic.twitter.com/QHGMHat89nJanuary 1, 2020

-We've seen Disney Plus given away with certain smart TVs in certain countries too, so look out for deals like that.
+We've seen Disney Plus given away with certain smart TVs in certain countries too, so look out for those sorts of deals.
 Disney has also starting selling Disney Plus gift cards at its stores in the US, so you can buy someone special a 12-month subscription (just make sure they invite you round to watch).

 Expect Disney to come in at similar price points in every country that it launches in, though it won't of course be able to offer the same sort of bundles – Hulu and ESPN are exclusive to the US, for example.

 In the meantime, this staggered international roll out might leave Disney with something of a privacy problem on its hands.
 Disney has already got into hot water on social media by revealing spoilers about The Mandalorian, for example, before most of the world has had chance to see it, while hacked Disney+ logins have been put up for sale on the web.

 If you're wondering what's coming to Disney Plus during 2020, Disney has very helpfully put together a trailer showing some of the highlights, which you can check out below.
 We've also put together our own list of the best original TV shows and movies coming to Disney Plus in 2020.

 News of fresh content on Disney Plus is arriving all the time: we now know the cinema version of Hamilton is going to appear on the streaming platform (probably sometime in 2022), for example, after its run in theaters.